 The Ord Community service area region includes developed, vacant, and designated open space lands within the former Fort Ord as well as portions of the County of Monterey, City of Seaside, City of Marina, the City of Monterey, and City of Del Rey Oaks.
+It should be noted that currently vacant lands in proximity to the Laguna Seca development area are within the District's Planning Area Boundary but planned for service by California American Water; therefore these lands are not included within the Future Study Area shown on Figure 2.1.

-The potential future development within this area is generally comprised of the new development on currently vacant lands.
-For conservative planning purposes the master plan assumes the buildout development of potential developable lands, however the Fort Ord Reuse Authority (FORA) has established limits for growth within the former Fort Ord area, which are briefly summarized as follows:
+The potential future development within the Ord Community Service Area is generally comprised of the new development on currently vacant lands.
+For conservative planning purposes the master plan assumes the buildout development of potential developable land.
+However, the Fort Ord Reuse Authority (FORA) has established limits for growth within the former Fort Ord area.
+The Fort Ord Base Reuse Plan (BRP) has a 6,160 unit development limit on new residential units until 18,000 new jobs are created on the former Fort Ord per BRP 3.11.5.4 (b) 2) & 3.11.5.4 (c).
+These growth limits are briefly summarized as follows: